SmartableAI/artificial-intelligence/_news/2020-08-25-artificial-intelligence-in-radiation-oncology.md

 ---
 category: news
 title: "Artificial intelligence in radiation oncology"
-excerpt: "The possible uses of artificial intelligence (AI) in radiation oncology are diverse and wide ranging.
-Herein, the authors discuss the potential applications of AI at each step of the radiation oncology workflow,"
+excerpt: "Artificial intelligence (AI) has the potential to fundamentally ... efficiency and overall quality of radiation therapy for patients with cancer.
+In this Perspective, we first provide a general ..."
-publishedDateTime: 2020-08-25T09:29:00Z
+publishedDateTime: 2020-08-25T09:25:00Z
 originalUrl: "https://www.nature.com/articles/s41571-020-0417-8"
 webUrl: "https://www.nature.com/articles/s41571-020-0417-8"
 type: article